Mikamikss/Robotics2_FKandIK_Group5_CARTESIAN_2024/Midterm Project/README.md

  <div style="text-align: left">

- 10. After the installation finishes, open “gui.py” under the folder “build”.
-To do that, type in terminal “cd build/”.
+ 10. On the terminal, type “pip install -r requirements.txt” to install all the requirements in order to make the program run.

  </div>